H3Tech/yii2-database-generator/README.md

 ### Usage and settings
 If you want the tables to automatically update, you must set the parameter `autogenerate` to `true` in the config array of the module.

-By default, the extension doesn't do automatic generation, so you must POST the correct access token to the URL `/h3tech-database-generator/generation/run` to update the tables.
+By default, the extension doesn't do automatic generation, so you must POST the correct access token to the URL `/h3tech-database-generator/generation/run` via the `access_token` field to update the tables.
-The default access token is 'sudogeneratedb', but can be set to any string via the `accessToken` parameter of the module or turned off completely by setting it to `false`.
+The default access token is `sudogeneratedb`, but can be set to any string via the `accessToken` parameter of the module or turned off completely by setting it to `false`.

 An example configuration would be the following:
 ```